cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 FROM `uplift.data`
 WHERE treatment = 0 AND exposure = 1

--- This results in zero ad exposures for treatment subjects!
+-- This results in zero ad exposures for control subjects!
 ```

 2. Features should be independent of treatment / control group.
 If not, there was a problem with the randomization strategy.
 This can be confirmed with a Classifier 2 Sample Test.
 This test states that a classifier trained to predict the treatment variable should do no better than chance level.